yundumbledore/NeuroProcImager/README.md

 "AKF estimation": 3.16 hr on 6 cpus (14.5 seconds each channel)

 "Contrast imaging": 1 hr on 6 cpus (with corrections for multiple comparisons); 0.14 hr on 6 cpus (without corrections for multiple comparisons)

+## Common issues and solutions
+Issue: *For Mac users, the error "invalid MEX-file" might happen at the first time of running.*

+Solution: This link might help, https://in.mathworks.com/help/matlab/matlab_external/invalid-mex-file-error.html.

+Issue: *MATLAB complains that mexmaci64 cannot be opened because the developer cannot be verified.*

+Solution: This fieldtrip webpage might help, https://www.fieldtriptoolbox.org/faq/mexmaci64_cannot_be_opened_because_the_developer_cannot_be_verified/.

+**Please send us an email at yun.zhao1@monash.edu for further help and support.**

+## Work with your own data and visualisation packages

 ## Code reusability
 NeuroPhysViewer is an open-source software and all users can use it for research, teaching and learning purposes.
 We kindly ask you to email us if you want to use it in your publication or integrate it in your toolboxes.